 Actually, I don't think we had forgotten how different his take on the city could be.
-We had all visited the city for the last week of last February and he had been singularly unimpressed by all of the things that were created to be nothing but impressive.
+We had all visited the city for the last week of last February and he'd been singularly unimpressed by all of the things that were created to be nothing but impressive.
 One evening we three were walking around a deserted Piazza San Marco, appreciating the church in a way that can be hard during the crowded day...
 Or rather, my wife Jen and I were appreciating the church, looming phantasmagorically in the fog--our son, Sandro, was appreciating the screechy sound made by an empty half-crushed Coke can he kicked across the old stones, echoing around the space Napoleon called the grandest drawing room in Europe.
 He was not aware the church existed; that Coke can was easily the greatest thing he'd come across in days.

 In any case, for the first two weeks after our arrival in Venice this fall Sandro never let us forget how much he hated our new home.
 Why? we asked.
 It was "yucky" he said, definitively.
 He didn't like its "towers" (campanile), he didn't care for its domes, and the buildings were "too old."
 One afternoon he and I were out for a walk and happened to see a cormorant emerge from the lagoon nearby with a fish in his beak, which he held out of the water until its thrashing subsided then gulped down whole--the outline of the fish distending his thin neck on its way south.
 "Birds don't eat fish," Sandro objected to me.
 "They eat worms."

 "Birds that live on the sea do," I told him.